ssachan675-cpu/gravix247-legal/terms-of-service.md

 ---

-## 7. Paid Content, Payments & Refunds
+## 7. Subscriptions, Payments & Refunds

-### 7.1 Paid Content
+### 7.1 Paid Content is sold as a recurring subscription
-Certain Content, such as specific subjects or test series, may require a one-time payment to access ("**Paid Content**").
-Paid Content is sold as a one-time, non-consumable digital purchase granting you a permanent, non-transferable licence to access that Content within the App, for as long as the App and that Content continue to be offered, subject to these Terms.
+Certain Content — currently the UPSC CSE Prelims subjects other than CSAT — requires a **paid subscription** to access ("**Paid Content**").
+A subscription grants you a limited, personal, non-transferable **right to access** Paid Content **for the duration of the subscription period you have paid for, and no longer**.
+It is not a purchase of the Content, and it does not grant you any permanent or perpetual licence.

+Which subjects are included in a subscription is shown in the App at the time of purchase and **may change over time**.
+We will not remove Content from a subscription period you have already paid for without reasonable notice (Section 3).

+### 7.2 Auto-renewal
+**Subscriptions renew automatically.** Unless you cancel, your subscription renews at the end of each period and **Google Play will charge you again for the next period, at the then-current price, using your chosen payment method**.
+The subscription period and price are shown in the App and in Google Play before you confirm the purchase.

+Renewal continues until you cancel. **We do not send a separate reminder before each renewal**; Google Play is the record of your active subscriptions and their renewal dates.

+### 7.3 How to cancel
+You can cancel at any time in **Google Play → Payments & subscriptions → Subscriptions**, or from the link provided in the App.
+Cancellation must be done through Google Play — we cannot cancel a subscription on your behalf.

+**Cancelling stops future renewals only.** It does not end your current period and does not produce a refund (Section 7.8).

+### 7.4 What happens when a subscription ends
+When your subscription ends — whether because you cancelled, because payment failed, or because it was terminated under Section 9 — **your access to Paid Content stops.** Free Content, and your own data (bookmarks, test history, answers, timer records), remain available to you.

+If a payment fails, Google Play may place your subscription into a **grace period** or **on hold**.
+During a grace period your access continues while Google retries payment.
+Once a subscription is **on hold**, access stops until payment succeeds.

+### 7.5 One device per account
+A subscription is usable on **one device only**, as set out in Section 4.4.
+Please read that section before subscribing.

-### 7.2 Payment processing
+### 7.6 Payment processing
-All payments for Paid Content are processed by **Google Play Billing**, in accordance with Google Play's own terms of service and payment policies.
+All payments are processed by **Google Play Billing**, in accordance with Google Play's own terms of service and payment policies.
 We do not directly collect, process, or store your payment card, UPI, or banking details (see Section 3.5 of our Privacy Policy).
+Your payment relationship for these charges is with Google, not with us.

-### 7.3 Pricing
+### 7.7 Pricing and price changes
-Prices for Paid Content are displayed within the App at the time of purchase and are inclusive of any taxes shown at checkout.
-We may change prices for Paid Content at any time; such changes will not affect Paid Content you have already purchased.
+The subscription price is displayed in the App and in Google Play at the time of purchase, and is the total amount payable for that period.
+We may change the price of a subscription for **future** periods.
+Where we do, **Google Play will notify you and, where required, obtain your consent before any increased price is charged**; if you do not consent, your subscription will not renew at the new price.
+A price change never affects a period you have already paid for.

-### 7.4 Refunds
+### 7.8 Refunds — we do not offer them
-- You may request a refund directly through Google Play within Google's own refund policy window (currently up to 48 hours from the time of purchase for most purchases), governed entirely by Google's terms.
-- Outside that window, all purchases of Paid Content are final and non-refundable.
-We do not offer refunds for dissatisfaction with examination outcomes, disagreement with the accuracy or relevance of Content (see Section 6), change of mind, or for any other reason once the 48-hour Google Play window has passed.
+**Gravix247 does not offer refunds.** This applies in all cases, including but not limited to: cancelling part-way through a period, deleting your account, being unable to access the Service on a second device, dissatisfaction with examination outcomes, disagreement with the accuracy or relevance of Content (Section 6), and change of mind.

+**If you cancel or delete your account part-way through a paid period, you will not receive a refund for the unused part of that period.** Your access simply continues until that period ends, or stops when your account is deleted — whichever happens first.

+Two things this does **not** do, and cannot do:
+- **It does not affect Google Play's own refund processes.** Google operates its own refund policy — including a self-service window shortly after purchase — and may issue refunds or reverse charges at its discretion, under its terms, not ours.
+Requests of that kind must be made to Google.
-- Nothing in this Section 7.4 limits any refund, replacement, or correction we are required to provide under applicable Indian consumer protection law, or under Google Play's own policies — including for duplicate charges, verified technical errors that prevented access to purchased Content, or Paid Content that is inaccessible due to a system error on our end.
+- **It does not limit your statutory rights.** Nothing in this Section limits any refund, replacement, or correction we are required to provide under applicable Indian consumer protection law — for example for duplicate charges, or where a verified fault on our side prevented access to Paid Content you had paid for.

+### 7.9 Deleting your account does not cancel your subscription
+**These are two separate things, handled by two separate companies.** Deleting your Gravix247 account removes your data from our systems; it does **not** cancel your Google Play subscription, and **Google will continue to charge you** until you cancel it in Google Play.

+To avoid being charged for a service you can no longer access, **cancel your subscription in Google Play first, then delete your account.**

+**The App checks this for you.** If your subscription is still set to renew, the App **will not complete the deletion** — it will show you your next renewal date and send you to Google Play to cancel first.
+Once it is cancelled, you may delete your account immediately; you do not have to wait for the period to end, though you will lose the remainder of it without a refund (Section 7.8).
+If your subscription is already cancelled, or you do not have one, deletion proceeds straight away.

+**You will never be prevented from having your account deleted.** If you are unable to cancel in Google Play for any reason, contact us at the address in Section 17 and we will delete your account for you.

+### 7.10 One-time purchases
+We may in future offer Content for a **one-time payment** rather than a subscription.
+Where we do, that will be stated clearly at the point of purchase, those purchases do not auto-renew, and Sections 7.2, 7.3 and 7.9 will not apply to them.
+Sections 7.6, 7.7 and 7.8 will. **Deleting your account will end your access to one-time purchases as well**, and Section 7.8 applies.

 ---